 Usually the DNS server belongs to your Internet Service Provider (ISP) or a big company like Google.

 Because of the privacy issues mentioned above, Mullvad has its own public non-logging DNS server at the following IP address: 220.127.116.11.

 We also have a DNS server running on each VPN server that can only be accessed via the tunnel on this address: 10.8.0.1 (or any other address matching 10.x.0.1).

 How do I use Mullvad's DNS server?

-If you are using the Mullvad VPN client, make sure the Stop DNS leaks setting is enabled.
+If you are using our VPN client for Windows or Linux, make sure the Stop DNS leaks setting is enabled.
 Look at our guide Mullvad client - Settings for instructions.

 This setting removes all other DNS servers and adds Mullvad's.
 This prevents your internet service provider (ISP) or anyone on your local network from potentially seeing which domain names you are looking up and, therefore, which websites you are visiting.

 For this setting to take effect, you have to disconnect from the Mullvad client and then connect again.

 If you are using another VPN client or a router to access Mullvad, please set your DNS to 18.104.22.168 to point toward Mullvad's DNS server.
 This ensures that you don't leak information to a DNS server about which sites you are visiting.
 This means that our DNS server is always used, so if your traffic for some reason ends up on the public internet, it goes to our non-logging DNS server.